Admission to the Program

 To be considered for admission, the applicant must complete and submit the online application and the required documentation.
 Documentation to be submitted includes: transcripts, verification of observation/ experience hours in occupational therapy setting, two recommendation letters, verification of required immunizations, verification of current CPR certification, and personal essay.
 We do not require the GRE.
 The application is located online at http://www.ttuhsc.edu/sah/admissions/application.aspx

 Transcripts and coursework: Applicants must submit transcripts of all institutions attended.
 At the time of application, the student must demonstrate the ability to complete all pre-professional coursework prior to enrollment in the first semester the professional curriculum.
-At the time of application, all science coursework must be completed within the last seven years.
-Applicants whose science coursework is more than seven years old should contact the academic advisor in the Office of Admission and Student Affairs for decisions concerning course acceptability.
+It is recommended that prerequisite courses be taken within the last 7 years.
 No more than 9 hours of prerequisites can be in progress and at least two science prerequisites must be completed for file to be reviewed.
 Ap and CLEP credit will not be accepted for any science prerequisite course.
 There is no advanced placement, transfer of credit or experiential learning credit within the TTUHSC MOT Program.

 Experience: Applicants are expected to have some knowledge of the occupational therapy profession.
 This can be acquired in several ways: volunteer work, paid work and/or observation in occupational therapy settings/ services.
 It is in the best interest of the applicant to complete a substantial number of experiential hours in occupational therapy (a minimum of 40 hours, preferably in a variety of different settings) prior to the application deadline for the program.
 Verification of observation/ experience hours in occupational therapy practice must be submitted as a part of the application.
 Applicants are also encouraged to become familiar with the occupational therapy profession through exploring the professional literature and online sources.